-If you're unable to pay for TRUVADA for PrEP, the Gilead Advancing Access® program may be able to help.
+If you need help paying for TRUVADA for PrEP, Gilead may be able to help.

 If you have commercial insurance